dataweaversio/SmartSolrSchema/README.md

 That is a very manual process and makes the DevOps side of things much more tricky.
 So let's automate it!

+### Date *_dtm Bugfix

+This module also fixes a Sitecore bug where Solr datetimeCollection has fieldNameFormat="{0}_dtm" but the schema builder format is "*_tdtm"

+### Date Sorting

+There is a somewhat common issue with sorting by date fields in Solr where it does not always sort correctly.
+It happens more often if you have a lot of items that you are searching and ordering.
+This has been blogged about [here](https://www.sitecorenutsbolts.net/2014/11/06/Sitecore-Sorting-by-Date-with-SOLR/) by Rich Seal, where the fix is to add a date field to the solr managed schema that is `indexed="true" stored="false"`.
+I have made this easier for you by automatically adding a `*_tdts` dynamic field with this setting.
+You can then use it in your project as follows:

+1. Open the `App_Config/Modules/SmartSolrSchema/DateTimeSortable.config` and uncomment the example computed field.
+Update the `fieldName` parameter with your field name.
+2. Add as many fields as you need to sort by here.
+3. Build and deploy your solution and do a full index rebuild
+4. You can now sort by `fieldname_tdts` which will return accurate results.

 ## Sitecore Version Support

-* Sitecore 7.x - Not Supported
-* Sitecore 8.x - Not Supported
-* Sitecore 9.0.x - Not Supported
-* Sitecore 9.1.x - Supported - Use the [SmartSolrSchema.SC91-100](https://www.nuget.org/packages/SmartSolrSchema.SC91-100) nuget package
-* Sitecore 9.2.x - Supported - Use the [SmartSolrSchema.SC91-100](https://www.nuget.org/packages/SmartSolrSchema.SC91-100) nuget package
-* Sitecore 9.3.x - Supported - Use the [SmartSolrSchema.SC91-100](https://www.nuget.org/packages/SmartSolrSchema.SC91-100) nuget package
-* Sitecore 10.0.x - Supported - Use the [SmartSolrSchema.SC91-100](https://www.nuget.org/packages/SmartSolrSchema.SC91-100) nuget package
-* Sitecore 10.1.x - Supported - Use the [SmartSolrSchema.SC101](https://www.nuget.org/packages/SmartSolrSchema.SC101) nuget package
+* Sitecore 10.1.x and later - Supported - Use the [SmartSolrSchema.SC101](https://www.nuget.org/packages/SmartSolrSchema.SC101) nuget package
-* Sitecore 10.2.x - Supported - Use the [SmartSolrSchema.SC101](https://www.nuget.org/packages/SmartSolrSchema.SC101) nuget package
+* Sitecore 9.1.x to 10.0.x  - Supported - Use the [SmartSolrSchema.SC91-100](https://www.nuget.org/packages/SmartSolrSchema.SC91-100) nuget package
-* Sitecore 10.3.x - Supported - Use the [SmartSolrSchema.SC101](https://www.nuget.org/packages/SmartSolrSchema.SC101) nuget package
+* Sitecore 9.x and earlier  - Not Supported

 ## How to install